StephenBrown2/hi-fold/README.md

 - **Net BTC Position**: Useful for understanding your total Bitcoin exposure
 - **Remaining Holdings**: What matters for future capital gains calculations when you sell from the exchange

-**HIFO (Highest In, First Out)**: A tax optimization strategy where you sell the Bitcoin lots with the highest purchase price first, minimizing capital gains taxes.
-This only applies to Bitcoin still available for trading.

-## HIFO Method
+## HIFO Algorithm

-The program implements the Optimized HIFO (Highest In, First Out) method:
+The program implements the Optimized HIFO (Highest In, First Out) method - a tax optimization strategy that sells the highest-cost Bitcoin lots first to minimize capital gains.

+### How It Works

+1. **Multi-Year Processing**: Processes ALL transactions chronologically to build complete lot inventory
-1. **Track Lots**: Each purchase creates a tax lot with acquisition date and cost basis
+2. **Lot Creation**: Each purchase/deposit creates a tax lot with acquisition date, amount, and cost basis
-2. **Sales Matching**: When selling, match against lots with highest cost basis first
+3. **HIFO Sales Matching**: When selling, matches against lots with highest price-per-coin first
+4. **Withdrawal Handling**: Withdrawals reduce lot quantities without creating taxable events
+5. **Year-Specific Reporting**: Only sales from the target year appear in output

+### Key Features

+- **Precise Calculations**: Uses go-money library to avoid floating-point precision errors
+- **Chronological Integrity**: Sales can only use lots acquired before the sale date
-3. **Lot Tracking**: Maintain remaining quantities in each lot
+- **Lot Splitting**: Supports partial lot sales with accurate remaining quantities
-4. **Gain/Loss Calculation**: Calculate capital gains/losses for each matched portion
+- **Complete History Required**: Processes all years to ensure accurate cost basis calculations

 ## Tax Compliance